oceanprotocol/community-numbers/README.md

 ## Deployment

-Every branch is automatically deployed to [Now](https://zeit.co/now) with their GitHub integration.
+Every branch is automatically deployed to [Vercel](https://vercel.com) with their GitHub integration.
 A link to a deployment will appear under each Pull Request.

-The latest deployment of the `master` branch is automatically aliased to `oceanprotocol-community.now.sh`, configured as `alias` in [`now.json`](now.json).
+The latest deployment of the `main` branch is automatically aliased to `oceanprotocol-community.now.sh`.

 ### Manual Deployment